 Keeping your money and assets permanently secure is a top priority for any commodities investor.
 So, some key security features to look out for include two-factor authentication, fraud protection and data protection compliance.
-While largely, mobile apps have been developed extensively to ensure good security, be cautious about using an app that neglects to include these features.
+While, largely, they have been developed extensively to ensure good security, be cautious about using an app that neglects to include these features.

 Mobile apps provide flexibility because they are portable, and to increase this flexibility further, there are a variety of trading options you can choose from.
 Here are some of the most popular ones.

 Contracts for difference (CFDs) are a means of speculating on the price of a commodity without owning it outright.
-They are popular because of the increased amount of leverage available, lower purchase cost, and also because buying and storing several barrels of oil is rather inconvenient.
-Major trading apps like Plus500 and eToro offer CFDs to users.
+They are popular because of the increased amount of leverage available, lower purchase cost, and also because storing several barrels of oil is rather inconvenient.
+Major brokers like Plus500 and eToro offer CFDs to users through their apps.